 When you think about visiting the Basque Country, you probably think of San Sebastian or Bilbao, which are both incredible cities that deserve to be visited!
-Thus, if you are visiting both you’ll need to go from one to another.
-So, if you going to do the trip, you might as well enjoy it!
+Thus, if you are visiting both, you’ll need to go from one to another.
+So, if you are going to make the trip, you might as well enjoy it!

-From San Sebastian to Bilbao – itinerary
+Road trip from San Sebastian to Bilbao – itinerary

 Check this article about the best things to do in San Sebastian in 3 days.

 From San Sebastian, we suggest you avoid the highway and go on the road closer to the sea.
-You start by going to Mount Igueldo and then continue to Zarautz through a small road with beautiful views and it’s very pleasant to drive.
+You start by going to Mount Igueldo and then continue to Zarautz through a small road with beautiful views, and it’s very pleasant to drive.

-Getaria is very close to Zarautz (less than 5 km) and the maritime road connecting them was beautifully built on the edge of the cliffs right in the sea.
+Getaria is very close to Zarautz (less than 5 km), and the maritime road connecting them was beautifully built on the edge of the cliffs right in the sea.
 It’s definitely a place to enjoy the views and the road.

-Getaria was a whaling town, much like many others on the Basque coast and nowadays it’s an attraction by itself where you could easily spend a full day.
-You have an old town, a seaport, the ocean, beaches and a mountain-islet with a lighthouse.
+Getaria was a whaling town, much like many others on the Basque coast, and nowadays, it’s an attraction by itself where you could easily spend a whole day.
+You have an old town, a seaport, the ocean, beaches, and a mountain islet with a lighthouse.

-If you like quick hikes (and stunning views) we strongly suggest you climb Mount San Antón.
+If you like quick hikes (and stunning views), we strongly suggest you climb Mount San Antón.
 There are several paths leading to the top.
 On the way up, you will discover the lighthouse, from which they used to observe whales.

-Over thousands of years, the sea waves have eroded the smooth clayey materials of the Flysch, sculpting the amazing cliffs that form a plane surface on the coastal line.
-Besides being unique and a geologists wet dream the Flysch cliffs the incredibly photogenic scenery just invites us for a hike, both on the beach and on the edge of the cliffs.
+Over thousands of years, the sea waves have eroded the smooth clayey materials of the Flysch, sculpting the fantastic cliffs that form a plane surface on the coastal line.
+Besides being unique and a geologist’s dream, the Flysch cliffs’ incredibly photogenic scenery just invites us for a hike, both on the beach and on the edge of the cliffs.

 Hiking in the Geopark

 Hiking around the Basque Coast Geopark is one of the best ways of discovering the local Flysch, Karst, and its history.
 Between Zumaia and Dena you can do a 60 million years trek in an 8-hour walk!
-I mean, you can watch 60 million years of geological history in 8 hours, while taking in the magnificent views!
+I mean, you can watch 60 million years of geological history in 8 hours while taking in the magnificent views!

-It’s a fairly easy walk with only 1.5 Km, although you should take about 1 hour to do because you’ll want to stop, enjoy and take lots of pics.
-Note that the trail takes you to the edge of the cliff which could be dangerous and difficult for children and people who are afraid of heights.
+It’s a fairly easy walk with only 1.5 Km, although you should take about 1 hour to do it because you’ll want to stop, enjoy and take lots of pics.
+Note that the trail takes you to the cliff’s edge, which could be dangerous and difficult for children and people who are afraid of heights.

 Boat trip in the Geopark